spray/spray/docs/documentation/spray-routing/key-concepts/directives.rst

 As you have seen from the examples presented so far the "normal" way of composing directives is nesting.
 Let's take another look at the example from above:

-.. includecode:: ../../code/docs/DirectiveExamplesSpec.scala
+.. includecode:: ../code/docs/DirectiveExamplesSpec.scala
    :snippet: example-2

-Here the ``get`` and ``put`` directives are chained together with the ``~`` operator to form a higher-level route that serves as the inner route of the ``path`` directive.
+Here the ``get`` and ``put`` directives are chained together with the ``~`` operator to form a higher-level route that serves as the inner Route of the ``path`` directive.
 To make this structure more explicit you could also write the whole thing like this:

-.. includecode:: ../../code/docs/DirectiveExamplesSpec.scala
+.. includecode:: ../code/docs/DirectiveExamplesSpec.scala
    :snippet: example-3

 What you can't see from this snippet is that directives are not implemented as simple methods but rather as stand-alone objects of type ``Directive``.
 This gives you more flexibility when composing directives.
 For example you can also use the ``|`` operator on directives.
 Here is yet another way to write the example:

-.. includecode:: ../../code/docs/DirectiveExamplesSpec.scala
+.. includecode:: ../code/docs/DirectiveExamplesSpec.scala
    :snippet: example-4

 If you have a larger route structure where the ``(get | put)`` snippet appears several times you could also factor it out like this:

-.. includecode:: ../../code/docs/DirectiveExamplesSpec.scala
+.. includecode:: ../code/docs/DirectiveExamplesSpec.scala
    :snippet: example-5

 As an alternative to nesting you can also use the `&` operator:

-.. includecode:: ../../code/docs/DirectiveExamplesSpec.scala
+.. includecode:: ../code/docs/DirectiveExamplesSpec.scala
    :snippet: example-6

 And once again, you can factor things out if you want:

-.. includecode:: ../../code/docs/DirectiveExamplesSpec.scala
+.. includecode:: ../code/docs/DirectiveExamplesSpec.scala
    :snippet: example-7

 This type of combining directives with the ``|`` and ``&`` operators as well as "saving" more complex directive